Tibet Fast Facts

 1912 - China becomes a republic; Tibet declares its independence and expels the Chinese.

-July 6, 1935 - Lhamo Dhondrub, the future Dalai Lama, is born to a farming family in Taktser, Amdo Province, Tibet.
+July 6, 1935 - Lhamo Dhondup, the future Dalai Lama, is born to a farming family in Taktser, Amdo Province, Tibet.

-1938 - Lhamo Dhondrub is removed from his family and taken to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.
+1938 - Lhamo Dhondup is removed from his family and taken to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.

 February 22, 1940 - Enthronement ceremony for the 14th Dalai Lama, Tenzin Gyatso, takes place in Lhasa, Tibet.